tnagatomi/gh-fuda/README.md

 # gh-fuda

-`gh-fuda` is a gh extension for manipulating labels across multiple repositories
+`gh-fuda` is a gh extension which extends label manipulations.

 ## Installation